Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Reach out to a healthcare provider immediately if you experience:

-Therapy: Psychotherapy, particularly DBT and Cognitive Behavioral Therapy, is highly effective for postpartum mood disorders.
-Finding a therapist who specializes in perinatal mental health is ideal—they understand the unique neurobiological and psychological factors at play during this period.
+Therapy: Psychotherapy โ€” particularly DBT and Cognitive Behavioral Therapy โ€” is highly effective for postpartum mood disorders.
+Finding a therapist with perinatal mental health expertise matters.
+General therapy may not address the specific intersections of hormonal changes, identity shift, and relationship strain that drive postpartum rage.

 Why Specialized Care Matters